eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Execution Methodology

-All 10 performance scenarios were executed manually on each of the two real devices listed above.
+All performance test scenarios were executed manually on each of the two real devices listed above.
 This manual approach ensured consistent execution flow and accurate measurement of each metric.

 After every test execution: